 Section 4: Prokaryotic Cell Structure

-Prokaryotes are bacteria that are single-celled organisms that do NOT have a nucleus or membrane-bound organelles.
-The cell wall surrounds the plasma membrane, gives the cell its shape, and also prevents dehydration.
-DNA, which floats around in the cell, and ribosomes work together to produce the proteins the cells need to gather nutrients and reproduce.
+Prokaryotes are bacteria that are generally smaller and simpler than eukaryotic cells.
+They are single-celled organisms that do NOT have a nucleus or membrane-bound organelles.
+The cell wall surrounds the plasma membrane, gives the cell its shape, and prevents dehydration.
+DNA floats around in the cell, and ribosomes work together to produce the proteins the cells need to gather nutrients and reproduce.
 A prokaryote’s slime layer, or capsule, is a sticky layer around the cell wall that helps it attach to surfaces in its environment.
-DNA is found in a single chromosome and contains most of the bacteria’s genes.
-The plasmid are genes that separate from the chromosomes, and they can carry antibiotic-resistant genes.
-Some bacteria have long, whip-like projections that help them move called flagella.
+DNA is found in a single chromosome and contains most bacteria’s genes.
+A plasmid is a small double-stranded DNA molecule distinctly different from chromosomal DNA and can carry antibiotic-resistant genes.
+Some bacteria, called flagella, have long, whip-like projections that help them move.
 The plasma membrane surrounds the cell and regulates what enters and leaves.
 The pilus is an extension of the plasma membrane.
-It helps bacteria stick to a surface and also acts as a bridge where two bacteria can exchange DNA.
+It allows bacteria to stick to a surface and acts as a bridge where two bacteria can exchange DNA.